imzqqq/chat/website/spec/content/application-service-api.md

 Previous drafts of the application service specification had a mix of endpoints that have been used in the wild for a significant amount of time.
-The application service specification now defines a version on all endpoints to be more compatible with the rest of the Chat specification and the future.
+The application service specification now defines a version on all endpoints to be more compatible with the rest of the Matrix specification and the future.

 Homeservers should attempt to use the specified endpoints first when